AU Patient Summary Implementation Guide

 Page standards status: Informative

-AU PS profiles will by design:
+AU PS will by design:

 • support additional requirements agreed as necessary to support patient summaries in an Australian healthcare context